Analysis and Post processing

 Impermeable nets, such as lice skirts are in AquaView viewed as a membrane but with a darker rendering.

 When you apply Lice skirt in your model, some additional results are available in AquaView.
 They are found under Result > Impermeable net.
-Here you can view different forces that is relevant for impermeable nets, for example damping.
-Select Result > Impermeable net > Mass normal per m2 [m3].
-This is the amount of water normal to the inside of the lice skirt that is accelerated due to motions.
-These result-options are useful for self-validation of your model.
-Meaning that you can check these parameters with respect to input and what seems logic.
+Here you can view different forces that is relevant for impermeable nets.
+Select Result > Impermeable net > Relative pressure [mH2O].
+This is the hydrodynamic pressure difference that acts around the skirt due to waves and current.
+Meaning the pressure on the outside surface minus the pressure on the inside surface.
+This option can therefore indicate how strongly the lice skirt is being pushed by fluid flow.

 Comparison models with and without lice skirt